kvalge/movies-js/README.md

 The Best Movies project in JavaScript.

 Used IDE: VSC.

+Displays the list of the best movies.
+Functionality to add favorite movies.